Molasses: Etymology

-Cane molasses
+Sugar cane molasses

-Cane molasses is an ingredient used in baking and cooking.
+Sugar cane molasses is an ingredient used in baking and cooking.
 It was popular in the Americas before the 20th century, when it was plentiful and commonly used as a sweetener in foods and an ingredient in brewing beer in the colonies.
 George Washington had a notebook that contains a molasses beer recipe.

 To produce molasses, sugar cane is harvested and stripped of leaves.
-Its juice is then extracted, usually by cutting, crushing or mashing.
+Its juice is then extracted, usually by cutting, crushing, or mashing.
 The juice is boiled to produce a concentrate and encourage sugar crystallization.
 The result of this first boiling is called first syrup ('A' Molasses) and has the highest sugar content.
 First syrup is usually referred to in the Southern United States as cane syrup rather than molasses.
 Second molasses ('B' Molasses) is produced by a second boiling and sugar extraction and has a slightly bitter taste.

-Boiling the sugar syrup a third-time yields dark, viscous blackstrap molasses ('C' Molasses), known for its robust flavour.
+Boiling the sugar syrup a third time yields dark, viscous blackstrap molasses ('C' Molasses), known for its robust flavour.
 During this process, the majority of sucrose from the original juice is crystallized and removed.
-The caloric content of blackstrap molasses is mostly a result of the small amount of remaining sugar content.
+The bitterness of blackstrap molasses is much greater than in the regular form of molasses.
+It is sometimes used in baking or to produce ethanol, as an ingredient in cattle feed, or in yeast production.
+Exaggerated health benefits claimed for blackstrap molasses were the theme of the 1951 novelty song Black Strap Molasses, recorded by Groucho Marx, Jimmy Durante, Jane Wyman, and Danny Kaye.

-Unlike highly refined sugars, molasses contains significant amounts of vitamin B6 and minerals, including calcium, magnesium, iron and manganese; one tablespoon provides up to 20% of the recommended daily value of each of those nutrients.
+Unlike highly refined sugars, molasses contains significant amounts of vitamin B6 and minerals, including calcium, magnesium, iron, and manganese; one tablespoon provides up to 20% of the recommended daily value of each of those nutrients.
 Blackstrap is also a good source of potassium.

-The bitterness of blackstrap molasses is much greater than in the regular form of molasses.
-It is sometimes used in baking or to produce ethanol, as an ingredient in cattle feed, or as a fertilizer.

-The exaggerated health benefits sometimes claimed for blackstrap molasses were the theme of the 1951 novelty song Black Strap Molasses, recorded by Groucho Marx, Jimmy Durante, Jane Wyman and Danny Kaye.

 Madeira Island

-In Madeira Island cane molasses is a big part of the traditional cuisine, where it is known as mel-de-cana (Portuguese for "sugarcane honey").
-Its origin on the Autonomous Regions dates back its origins to the golden age of sugar production in the archipelago.
+On Madeira Island, cane molasses is an important constituent of the traditional cuisine, where it is known as mel-de-cana (Portuguese for "(sugar)cane honey").
+Its origin in Madeira dates back to the golden age of sugar production in the archipelago.